-Eligibility Criteria: GEF funds are available to developing countries and countries with economies in transition to meet the objectives of the international environmental conventions and agreements.
+GEF funds are available to developing countries and countries with economies in transition to meet the objectives of the international environmental conventions and agreements.
 All projects or programs must fulfill the following criteria to be eligible for GEF funding:

 - Eligible country: Countries may be eligible for GEF funding in one of two ways: a) if the country has ratified the conventions the GEF serves and conforms with the eligibility criteria decided by the Conference of the Parties of each convention; or b) if the country is eligible to receive World Bank (IBRD and/or IDA) financing or if it is an eligible recipient of UNDP technical assistance through its target for resource assignments from the core (specifically TRAC-1 and/or TRAC-2).

-- GEF priorities: to achieve the objectives of Multilateral Environmental Agreements, it is required that the GEF support country priorities that are ultimately aimed at tackling the drivers of environmental degradation in an integrated fashion.
-For this reason, the focal areas (Biodiversity, Climate Change Mitigation, Land Degradation, International Waters and Chemicals and Waste), which remain the central organizing feature in the GEF-7 Programming Directions, provide countries with the opportunity to elaborate stand-alone projects or participate in selected Integrated Programs such as in GEF-7 the “Impact Programs” related to forests focusing on 1) Food Systems, Land Use and Restoration; and 2) Sustainable Forest Management (for more details, see annex A of the GEF-7 Programming Directions Documents).
+- GEF priorities: To achieve the objectives of multilateral environmental agreements, it is required that the GEF support country priorities that are ultimately aimed at tackling the drivers of environmental degradation in an integrated fashion.
+For this reason, the focal areas (Biodiversity, Climate Change, Land Degradation, International Waters, and Chemicals and Waste) remain the central organizing feature in the GEF-8 Programming Directions and provide countries with the opportunity to participate in selected “Integrated Programs” which aim to address major drivers of environmental degradation and/or deliver multiple benefits that fall under the GEF’s mandate (for more details, see the GEF-8 Programming Directions).

 - Financing: The project must seek GEF financing only for the agreed incremental costs on measures to achieve global environmental benefits.

 - GEF Council Approval of Work Program: The project proposer in a recipient country agrees on the Project Identification Form (PIF) with the country Operational Focal Point (OFP) and the GEF Agency and seeks the endorsement by the country’s OFP.
 Once both the PIF and the endorsement letter by the OFP are completed, they can be formally submitted to the Secretariat through the GEF Agency.
 There are no deadlines for submissions, since PIFs are received on a rolling basis.
 The Secretariat reviews the PIF, and if approved, it is included in the Work Program for Council approval (twice a year).

 - Endorsement of a Project by the CEO: Since the PIF provides the overall outline of the proposal, a more detailed project document is required.
 Thus, after a PIF is approved by the Council, the project proponent and the Agency have a maximum of 18 months to prepare the project document for CEO Endorsement.

 - Approval of a Project by the GEF Agency: After a project is endorsed by the CEO, and using the same project document, the GEF Agency follows its own internal procedures to approve the project and start project implementation.

-- Project Completion and Terminal Evaluation: The GEF Agency is responsible for the completion, terminal evaluation and financial closure of the project.
+- Project Completion and Terminal Evaluation: The GEF Agency is responsible for the completion, terminal evaluation and financial closure of the project

 Medium-sized projects can be approved through an expedited one-step approval process if they do not require project preparation grants.
 Otherwise, the two-step approval process involves:

-1. GEF Council Agreement of Work Program
+- GEF Council Agreement of Work Program

 - Approval of Projects under the Agreed Program